biosustain/pankb/README.md

 sudo apt install git
 ```

-### Set up the repository and build the containers
+### Set up the repositories and build the containers
 Create the necessary directories and change to the /pankb_web:
 ```
 sudo mkdir -p /projects